Blog

 Gender Differences in Pain Processing

 Females get chronic pain disorders more on average.
-This is partly due to having an increased risk for acquiring autoimmune diseases and being exposed to more stressors on average.
-Men also tend to have higher levels of brain estrogen by comparison, which protects against inflammatory brain signaling.
+This is partly due to having an increased risk of acquiring autoimmune diseases and being exposed to more stressors on average.
+Men also tend to have higher levels of brain estrogen by comparison during development, which protects against inflammatory brain signaling.

-When men contract pain disorders, the symptoms are frequently worse than as seen in women.
-This is attributed towards hormonal differences, as female hormones are more anti-inflammatory.
+When men contract pain disorders, the symptoms are frequently worse than those seen in women.
+This is attributed to hormonal differences, as female hormones are more anti-inflammatory.

 Biopsychosocial Pain Management